liyuanhe211/xTB_in_Chem3D/README.md

 ## Dependencies and Citation

 This program relies on ChemOffice, [xTB](https://xtb-docs.readthedocs.io/en/latest/) and [Multiwfn](https://sobereva.com/multiwfn).
-Use the link to access the original program, reference information, and manuals.
+These are already included in the installer.

 While it is not required to cite this repository in your publications, it is essential to acknowledge the xTB (and Multiwfn programs, if the MO function is used).
 However, given that this is only a toy, it is unlikely to produce results warranting publication, unless in subjects such as chemical education.